hatchways/team-winter/README.md

-A website application that allows you to automate your sales emails!
+A web application that allows you to automate your sales emails!
 Upload a list of leads and select a template, and automatically send off emails from a connected account!